Some of the links in this post may be affiliate links. See our disclosure for more info.

 It’s important to figure out specifically why you’re giving up.
 If you’re not sure of the reason, break the task down.
-Like you would if you were preparing a to-do list, divide it into all of its components so that you can go through the actions you need to take on a step-by-step basic.
+Like you would if you were preparing a to-do list, divide it into all of its components so that you can go through the actions you need to take on a step-by-step basis.

 Now identify what’s causing you the most stress, fear and/or dread.
 This is similar to what’s known as negative visualization.
 Often the step causing you the most difficulty is the one you’re currently working on.
 Or it can be something fast approaching.
 Whatever it is, once you know the core reason you want to quit, you’ll be able to discern the answers to the following questions and make a more well-informed decision.

 There are plenty of good reasons to quit, like if the task might cause you lasting emotional harm or you feel like your time could be better spent elsewhere.
-There are even more bad reasons to quit, though, like impatience, frustration or temporary hardship.
+There are even more bad reasons to quit, like impatience, frustration or temporary hardship.
 Which category does your reason belong in?

 There are a few ways you can figure that out.
-You can go with a classic list with two columns, one in favor of quitting and one with in favor of sticking to it.
+You can go with a classic list with two columns, one in favor of quitting and one in favor of sticking to it.

-3. Is the end result worth the hardship?
+3. Is the End Result Worth the Hardship?

-“Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
+Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
 I have envied a great many people who led difficult lives and led them well.Theodore Roosevelt

 The flip side of asking why you want to give up is to consider what you have to look forward to if you do decide to continue.
 What aspects, aside from completing your goal, seem like fun?